 Fellow Travelers opens in 1986 as Hawkins Fuller (Matt Bomer) celebrates his new role as Deputy Counsel to Milan with his wife, Lucy (Allison Williams), and kids by his side.
 At the party on their sprawling estate, Hawk finds himself approached by an old Washington colleague and friend, Marcus (Jelani Alladin), who asks to speak with him privately.
 Marcus is there to tell Hawkins that his ex-lover, Tim (Jonathan Bailey), is facing the final months of his battle with AIDS.
 Tim doesn’t want to see Hawkins, but he has left him a gift, a small paperweight carrying an image of the Lincoln Memorial.

 As Hawkins looks at the paperweight, we are whisked back to 1952 and his first meeting with Tim at an election night party celebrating Eisenhower’s victory over Democrat Adlai E. Stevenson.
-For all of our British readers, it is essential to understand the landscape of American politics at this time as the political system not only shapes Hawkins and Tim’s meeting but everything to come.
+For all our British readers, it is essential to understand the current landscape of American politics, as the political system not only shapes Hawkins and Tim’s meeting but also everything that follows.

 For LGBTQ+ people, this backdrop saw them further isolated as deviants, perverts and potential Communist conspirators.
 Anyone seeking a career in public service or the military was subject to personal interrogation and the threat of blackmail if their sexuality was to become known, as Eisenhower moved to ban homosexuals from serving in many government, public and military positions.

 Hawkins is a well-respected war veteran who knows the political landscape he operates within as he meets Tim at the bar and is intrigued by his choice of a glass of milk rather than alcohol.
 To Hawkins, this shy, sweet boy feels out of place in the dark and destructive world of politics, secrets and lies within which he manoeuvres.
-Initially, Hawkins clearly spots an opportunity to corrupt this milk-drinking catholic boy keen to gain work in the muddy world of 50s American politics.
+Initially, Hawkins clearly spots an opportunity to corrupt this milk-drinking Catholic boy, keen to gain work in the muddy world of 1950s American politics.

 Tim is different to the others Hawkins casually uses; he appears innocent but is also sharp, intelligent, and driven.
 Here, the chemistry between Bomer and Bailey is white hot as they play with each other and the motivations they hold.
 Hawkins gets Tim a job in the office of Senator Joseph McCarthy, ultimately turning Tim into a willing spy for his work with the Democrats opposing McCarthy’s agenda.
 But while Bailey’s Tim appears innocent, he also knows Hawkins holds the keys to the political doors he wants to walk through.
 Initially, their steamy sexual encounters play with the master and apprentice vibes on display in their day-to-day encounters, but as Tim grows in confidence, the apprentice soon learns how to manipulate the master.